ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

- tation  or  improvement,  as  estimated by the agency, unless the agency makes a written determination that the owner has insufficient  resources to  pay  for  the remaining two per centum of the value of the property, after completion of such installation, elimination, or  other  rehabili- tation  or  improvement,  as estimated by the agency, in which case such
+ tation  or  improvement,  as  estimated by the agency, unless the agency makes a written determination that the owner has insufficient  resources to  pay  for  the remaining two per centum of the value of the property,
- S. 2985--A  8
+ S. 2985--B  8

- loan shall not exceed the value of the  property,  after  completion  of such  installation, elimination, or other rehabilitation or improvement, as estimated by the agency.
+ after completion of such installation, elimination, or  other  rehabili- tation  or  improvement,  as estimated by the agency, in which case such loan shall not exceed the value of the  property,  after  completion  of such  installation, elimination, or other rehabilitation or improvement, as estimated by the agency.
   (d)] Each such bond and mortgage or note and mortgage shall be  repaid over  or  within  a  period  of [thirty] FORTY years, PROVIDED THAT SUCH PERIOD MAY BE EXTENDED AS THE AGENCY MAY DETERMINE NECESSARY  TO  ENSURE THE CONTINUED AFFORDABILITY OR ECONOMIC VIABILITY OF THE MULTIPLE DWELL- ING, in such manner as may be provided in such bond and mortgage or note and mortgage and contract [but in no case to exceed the probable life of the  multiple  dwelling  which is hereby determined to be thirty years].
  Such bond and  mortgage  or  note  and  mortgage  and  the  contract  in connection  with  such  permanent  and  temporary loans may contain such other terms and provisions not inconsistent with the provisions of  this article  as  the local legislative body or the agency may deem necessary or desirable to secure repayment of the loan, the interest  thereon  and other  charges in connection therewith and to carry out the purposes and provisions of this article[; notwithstanding the foregoing, a loan  made prior  to  January  first,  nineteen  hundred  seventy-eight may, in the discretion of the agency, be extended to a term up to forty-five  years.
  The  agency  may  modify the rate and time of payment of interest on the original loan and the rate and time of amortization of principal in such manner as required to secure payment of the  loan  within  the  extended term], INCLUDING, BUT NOT LIMITED TO, PROVIDING THAT THE LIEN CREATED BY SUCH  BOND  AND  MORTGAGE  OR NOTE AND MORTGAGE, AND, IF APPLICABLE, ANY REGULATORY AGREEMENT EXECUTED BY THE OWNER AND THE AGENCY OR RESTRICTIVE COVENANT APPROVED BY SUCH AGENCY, MAY BE RECORDED IN AN EQUAL OR  SUBOR- DINATE  POSITION,  OR  SUBSEQUENTLY MADE EQUAL OR SUBORDINATE, TO A LIEN RECORDED BY ANY PRIVATE LENDER AGAINST SUCH MULTIPLE DWELLING.
   [2-c.]
 2-B. If a loan pursuant to this article is made to a non-profit company or a housing development fund company which  agrees  to  provide housing  accommodations  exclusively  for  persons  and  families of low income, at least thirty percent of whom are referred to it by the  muni- cipality  and  have  prior  to  their initial occupancy in such accommo- dations resided in emergency shelter facilities operated by or on behalf of the municipality, the agency may provide that the note  and  mortgage shall  automatically  be reduced to zero in five equal annual decrements commencing on the tenth year after the initial occupancy date,  provided that  such  accommodations  have  been  owned  and  operated in a manner consistent with an agreement with the  municipality  contained  in  such note and mortgage to provide housing for such persons.
   4. The  agency  may [charge the] REQUIRE THE PAYMENT OF CHARGES BY AN owner of such multiple dwelling [reasonable fees] IN  CONSIDERATION  for THE financing, regulation, supervision and audit OF SUCH LOAN.
 Such fees shall be [kept by the municipality in a separate fund to be known as the housing rehabilitation fund and shall be used to pay for the expenses of the  municipality  in  administering  and carrying out the provisions of this article] PAID INTO THE TREASURY OF THE MUNICIPALITY  REQUIRING  THE CHARGES  AND SHALL BE PAID AND DEPOSITED IN THE GENERAL FUND OF ANY SUCH MUNICIPALITY.
   § 12.
 Subdivisions 2, 3, 4 and 5 of section 403 of the private housing
  finance law, subdivision 2, paragraphs a, b and c of subdivision  3  and subdivision 4 as amended by chapter 904 of the laws of 1962, are amended to read as follows:
-  2. [In the event that after any person or family included  within  the provisions  of  paragraph a of subdivision three of section four hundred one of this article, but not included within the provisions of paragraph
- S. 2985--A  9
+ S. 2985--B  9

- b of such subdivision three, begins occupancy of any  dwelling  unit  in any  multiple  dwelling  aided  by  a loan pursuant to this article, and during the period while such dwelling unit is subject to a maximum  rent prescribed pursuant to this article, the income of such person or family
+  2. [In  the event that after any person or family included within the provisions of paragraph a of subdivision three of section  four  hundred one of this article, but not included within the provisions of paragraph b  of  such  subdivision three, begins occupancy of any dwelling unit in any  multiple  dwelling  aided  by  a loan pursuant to this article, and during the period while such dwelling unit is subject to a maximum  rent prescribed pursuant to this article, the income of such person or family